 To that end, we take a Scholar Advocate approach to Research and Development.
 This means our research team is in the field, partnering with communities in a quest for information used to tailor solutions.
 Our Narrative Division is focused on Truth Telling because it’s so needed, and so often more beautiful than fiction.
 Our CARE Center Division is working with underserved BIPOC communities throughout the country helping to build and assist Human and Animal related organizations.
 And our Environmental Justice & Policy Division adds a much need layer of policy protection and advocacy over the whole of what we do.

 CARE is ultimately a collection of passionate activists and deep thinkers focused on better outcomes for people and pets.
 But unlike other large Animal Protection organizations, and Non for Profits generally, CARE is not attempting to do the work best done by those directly impacted by inequities.
-We are however creating tools and opportunities for marginalized people to rebuild their own communities.
+We are however creating tools and opportunities grow Human and Animal Well-being for all communities.

 CARE’S ARCHITECTURE IS DESIGNED TO CULTIVATE AND SUSTAIN HUMAN AND ANIMAL WELL-BEING WITHIN THE COMMUNITY.
 IT’S A SYSTEM DESIGNED TO KEEP PEOPLE AND PETS SAFE WITHIN VULNERABLE COMMUNITIES – THUS REDUCING THE BURDEN ON ACCESS TO CARE, ANIMAL CONTROL, SHELTERING, AND ANIMAL WELFARE